klazapp/Unity-Singleton/README.md

 - Allows controlled initialization of the singleton instance, typically in response to the first request for the instance.

 ## Dependencies
-To use `LogMessage`, certain dependencies are required.
+To use `Singleton`, certain dependencies are required.
 Ensure these are included in your Unity project.
 - **Unity Version**: Minimum Unity 2020.3 LTS.

 ## Compatibility